Updated: February 1, 2024

 Until then, Waikiki is the place to be!

-Once you’ve got the basics under your belt, Canoes is one of the first spots you’ll want to hit in Waikiki.
+Once you’ve got the basics under your belt, Canoes is one of the first Waikiki surf spots you’ll want to hit up.
 It provides ideal conditions for beginners and long-boarders.
 As a result, you can expect it to be extremely crowded any time the swells are even halfway decent.

 These crowds aren’t just limited to surfers.
 Canoes is also home to canoes (shocker) and catamarans.
 It’s a great place to learn how to share the water and make safe judgment calls as you master the basics of surfing.